pad

 Viewing and then discussing the films in terms of characters, plots, and themes would be one way to learn about human behavior and our own emotional responses to them.

-There are hundreds of films which would lend themselves to good therapeutic discussions depending on the type of conflicts one is experiencing.
+There are hundreds of films that would lend themselves to good therapeutic discussion depending on the type of conflict one is experiencing.